codeforfunprojects/H2S-API/README.md

 # H2S Student Management API

-TODO: Description
+This API connects the H2S Student Management App to both our own firebase database & 42's Intra API.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project.

 ### Prerequisites